DHTMLX/docs-suite/docs/grid/usage.md

 });
 ~~~

-- `hideableColumns` - specifies whether columns will be hidden on a group creation.
-If `hideableColumns` is set to *false*, columns used for grouping will remain visible
+- `hideableColumns` - (optional) specifies whether columns will be hidden on a group creation, *true* by default.
+If set to *false*, columns used for grouping will remain visible

 ~~~jsx {7-10}
 const grid = new dhx.Grid("grid_container", {